 When browsing around on internet forums and the like, I’ve seen producers/musicians say things like, “If the listener doesn’t respect my music enough to listen to it on a good pair of headphones, then they’re beyond helping anyway.”

 Obviously, a mentality like the aforementioned is absurd.
-You want your music to sound as good as possible using every medium.
+You want your music to sound as good as possible using every medium which is one reason why I use multiple sound systems for listening including Etymotic ER4SRs on my Product Page for when I’m on the road.

 Use Subtractive EQ First And Then Additive EQ After